Aim

-not a life sentence, it is only a signal to us that we
+a life sentence, it is only a signal to us that we are doing

-are doing something wrong and that we need to make a change.
+something wrong and that we need to make a change.
+We can either

-The natural approach to eyesight improvement has no negative
+The latter approach to eyesight improvement has no negative

 side effects (actually it has many beneficial side effects!)